svandragt/wpdock/readme.md

 Why:

-This is an intermediate step for WordPress as an app platform to be feasable.
+This is an intermediate step for WordPress as an app platform to be feasible.